Batkixni/Bax-Portfolio/README.md

 A modern, responsive portfolio website specifically built for **Motion Designers**, combining smooth animations, an elegant user experience, and an extremely simplified content management workflow.

+> [!IMPORTANT]
-> Disclaimer: This project have been rebuild in Astro and Tailwind CSS, to use the new and under maintenance version, please go to [here](https://github.com/Batkixni/astro-regulus)
+> This project have been rebuild in Astro and Tailwind CSS, to use the new and under maintenance version, please go to [here](https://github.com/Batkixni/astro-regulus)

 ![Preview](https://files.catbox.moe/opt3u1.jpg)